jjlea/scMicrobiome/README.md

 **Finally**, the output of our framework includes: (1) the BPS values of each individual host cell for each microbial taxon; (2) BPS~AUC~ scores representing the strength of microbe-cell type associations and the empirical P values.

-### Citation

 ### Resources

-The microbial GWAS summary data of the Dutch microbiome project were downloaded at https://dutchmicrobiomeproject.molgeniscloud.org.
-The Tabula Sapiens human single-cell transcriptome data were downloaded at https://tabula-sapiens-portal.ds.czbiohub.org/.
-The GWAS summary data of MiBioGen project were downloaded at https://www.mibiogen.org/.
-The GWAS summary data of 10 liver-associated diseases were downloaded from the FinnGen database at https://r8.risteys.finngen.fi/.
-All codes used for the analyses and visualization are provided in the Github repository at https://github.com/jjlea/scMicrobiome.
+The microbial GWAS summary data of the Dutch microbiome project were downloaded at `https://dutchmicrobiomeproject.molgeniscloud.org`.
+The Tabula Sapiens human single-cell transcriptome data were downloaded at `https://tabula-sapiens-portal.ds.czbiohub.org/`.
+The GWAS summary data of MiBioGen project were downloaded at `https://www.mibiogen.org/`.
+The GWAS summary data of 10 liver-associated diseases were downloaded from the FinnGen database at `https://r8.risteys.finngen.fi/`.
+All codes used for the analyses and visualization are provided in the Github repository at `https://github.com/jjlea/scMicrobiome`.